teeparham/gemdiff/README.md

 [![Build Status](https://travis-ci.org/teeparham/gemdiff.svg?branch=master)](https://travis-ci.org/teeparham/gemdiff)

 `gemdiff` is a command-line tool to find source code for ruby gems.
-You can compare source code differences between the current version of a gem in your bundle and the version of the gem that would be installed with `bundle update <gem>` (or any two versions of a gem).
-`gemdiff` connects gem version management (rubygems + bundler) with source code (GitHub).
+It connects gem version management (rubygems + bundler) with source code (GitHub).

+`gemdiff` provides commands to
+* Find GitHub repositories for gems
+* Open the compare view for two gem versions
+* Inspect your bundle and list all the available updates
+* Simplify your `git` workflow for updating gems

 ### Why?